olegabu/fabric-starter/test/testsuite.md

 ```

-In the end of a scenario execution As a result you will get the output with the description of all the tests performed (and also their exit codes), as well as the summary table:
+At the end of a scenario execution you will get the output with the description of all the tests performed (and also their exit codes) in a summary table:

 ```bash
 STEP       TEST NAME                                                   RESULT     TIME ELAPSED (s)